Betoken/Whitepaper/BetokenWhitepaper.md

 A decentralized hedge fund built on the Ethereum blockchain.

 ## Authors

-Zebang (Zefram) Liu, Guillaume Palayer hello@betoken.fund
+* Zebang (Zefram) Liu, Guillaume Palayer.
+* Contact: hello@betoken.fund
-(v0.2, updated on 23 February, 2018)
+* V0.2, updated on 23 February, 2018.

 ## Abstract
 Betoken is a decentralized hedge fund actively managed by the wisdom of the crowds.
 Betoken aims to change the crypto fund industry by lowering operational costs and time spent investing in cryptoassets for everyone in a transparent and meritocratic manner.